bejean/browse-content-by-my-solr-server/readme.txt

 == Description ==

-`Browse Content by My Solr Server` allows to navigate through WordPress content by standard WordPress attributes (categories, tags and authors) and custom fields.
+Browse Content by My Solr Server widget allows to navigate through WordPress content by standard WordPress attributes (categories, tags and authors) and custom fields.

 You can see a demo at http://www.eolya.fr/blog/